Skip to content

 EosSubmit schedds

-NOTE: this is still an experimental feature.
+This is still an experimental feature.
 Please, use with care and report any problems.

 As discussed in Data Flow, submission to the HTCondor schedds at CERN normally makes use of a shared filesystem, ie AFS.
 This is convenient, but also shared filesystems introduce instability.
 There are two main methods to avoid shared filesystems: spool job submission (condor_submit -spool) and usage of the xrootd file transfer plugin.